robenkleene/web-references/google-sheets.md

 - To turn it off for a number cell, choose `Format > Number > Custom Number Format` and choose an option

+## Hyperlinks

+- To make URLs clickable that aren't by default, do a search and replace in them and click the `Replace All` button
 ## Notes

 - To create a select box, use `Data -> Data Validation` and select "List of Items"